Polytoria/Docs/docs/index.md

 ## Contributing to docs

-You can contribute to the project by creating a pull request on [our github repository](https://github.com/Polytoria/Docs).
+You can contribute to the Polytoria Documentation project by creating a pull request on [our github repository](https://github.com/Polytoria/Docs).